justinphan3110/DeBruijn-Card-Trick/README.md

 ### Prerequisites

-To modify my code, you only need basic knowledge of Java and Data Structures(Lists, HashMap, and I/O) and JavaFX ( in this code, the graphics were made mainly from JavaFX Dialog)
+To modify my code, you only need basic knowledge of Java and Data Structures(Lists, HashMap, LinkedHashMap, and I/O) and JavaFX ( in this code, the graphics were made mainly from JavaFX Dialog)

 ### Installing